-In the discussion of the Company's 2018 performance, the Compensation Committee discusses certain of Huron's results of operations using non-GAAP financial measures, which are discussed in the Company's Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 Annual Report on Form 10-K"), Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations under the subheading "Non-GAAP Measures."
-These non-GAAP financial measures include adjusted EBITDA, adjusted EBITDA margin, adjusted net income, and adjusted diluted EPS.
-EBITDA is defined as net income (loss) from continuing operations before interest, income tax expense and depreciation and amoritzation.
-Adjusted EBITDA represents EBITDA as adjusted by adding back restructuring charges, other gains and losses, non-operating income and expense, and foreign currency transaction gains and losses.
-Adjusted EBITDA expressed as a percentage of net revenues.
-Adjusted EPS is defined as BITDA is diluted EPS is defined as diluted earnings (loss) per share from continuing operations adjusted by adding back the same items as adjusted EBITDA, in addition to amortization of intangible assets, non-cash interest on convertible notes, all on a tax effected basis, as well as tax expense related to the enactment of Tax Cuts and Jobs Act of 2017.
+In the discussion of the Company's 2019 performance, the Compensation Committee discusses certain of Huron's results of operations using non-GAAP financial measures, which are discussed in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Annual Report on Form 10-K"), Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations under the subheading "Non-GAAP Measures."
+These non-GAAP financial measures include adjusted EBITDA, adjusted EBITDA margin, adjusted net income, and adjusted biolusted DES EBITDA is defined as net income (loss) from continuing operations before interest, income tax expense and depreciation and amorization.
+Adjusted EBITDA represents EBITDA as adjusted by adding back restructuring charges, litigation and other gains and losses, transaction-related expenses, and foreign currency transaction gains and losses.
+Adjusted EBITDA, in addition to amortization of intangible assets, non-cash interest on convertible notes, all on a tax effected basis, as well as one-time tax benefits.